 When you create your account on the Developer Portal you have the option of creating an application as part of the registration process, this step is optional and can be skipped.
 Applications can also be created and edited from the My Apps page in My Account, where you can create multiple applications.
-When an application is created Discovery credentials are setup and the application is configured within the federated service.
+When an application is created credentials are setup for each of the Sandbox operators.
 These credentials can be found on the application page of the “My Apps” section.

 It is important that when creating an application intended for production that you provide as much information as possible in the application description.
 This information is used by the operators when making decisions on provisioning.

 The Application Redirect URL is required by the Mobile Connect APIs to ensure that authorization responses are only ever delivered to your own services or applications.
 This is a mandatory requirement of the OpenID Connect standard upon which Mobile Connect is based.
 To ensure maximum compatibility of your service/application it is recommended that you specify a Redirect URL accessible over https.
 Individual operators may impose specific restrictions on the Redirect URL (e.g. it may need be to be on a publicly accessible server and accessed over https).

 Mobile Connect Authorisation uses a client name when you request that your end-users authorise a transaction.
 You can define a set of client names to be used with the applications you register.

 The GSMA provides a number of SDK's and Libraries to make the integration process easier.
 Currently we support Android, iOS, Java, .Net and PHP.
 There is detailed documentation covering the API's along with supporting guides and reference materials.
 Assistance for integration issues is provided via the Support page.